darkhelmet/verboselogging/posts/respond_to-with-respond_glue-override-respond_to.md

 - oop
 ---
 So check this: you have a nice little Rails app.
 You have some stuff for a JSON API type system.
-You’ve got an [STI](http://juixe.com/techknow/index.php/2006/06/03/rails-single-table-inheritance/) setup with the [Widget](http://github.com/darkhelmet/respond_glue-example/blob/822086637d7360594a615da4a928fa8acc1d3211/app/models/widget.rb)
+You've got an [STI](http://juixe.com/techknow/index.php/2006/06/03/rails-single-table-inheritance/) setup with the [Widget](http://github.com/darkhelmet/respond_glue-example/blob/822086637d7360594a615da4a928fa8acc1d3211/app/models/widget.rb)